Diagnosis: Dry eye syndrome

 Scleritis refers to inflammation of the sclera and surrounding vessels.
 While most commonly autoimmune in nature, it can also be infectious.
 In contrast to episcleritis, which is inflammation of the more superficial episclera, scleritis is associated with dull, boring, pain that is exacerbated by eye movements.
 It is most commonly associated with rheumatoid arthritis.
 (Side image credit license: CC BY-SA 3.0)

 Hyphema refers to collection of red blood cells in the anterior chamber and is most commonly caused by trauma leading to iris vessel injury and bleeding into the anterior chamber.
 In this example image, there is a mild subconjunctival hemorrhage located inferiorly as well.
 (Side image credit, license: CC BY-NC-ND 3.0)

-Finally, corneal pathologies, such as abrasions and ulcers, may be cause conjunctival injection due to the eye’s inflammatory response to this insult.
+Corneal pathologies, such as abrasions and ulcers, may be cause conjunctival injection due to the eye’s inflammatory response to this insult.
 These are characterized by severe, sharp eye pain due to the significant innervation of the cornea.
-A corneal abrasion refers to de-epithelialization of the cornea while a corneal ulcer refers to a break in the epithelial with associated infiltrate.
-In addition to redness of the conjunctiva, breaks in the corneal epithelial will be highlighted by fluorescein staining and presence of infiltrate may cause an opaque appearance to portions of the affected cornea.
+A corneal abrasion refers to de-epithelialization of the cornea, while a corneal ulcer refers to a break in the epithelial with associated infiltrate.
+In addition to redness of the conjunctiva, breaks in the corneal epithelial will be highlighted by fluorescein staining and presence of infiltrate may cause a hazy appearance to portions of the affected cornea.